 Have you ever wondered why foods like sourdough bread are low FODMAP, even though they're made with high FODMAP ingredients?
 In many cases, the answer is fermentation.
-In this article, we'll talk about different types of fermentation and how they impact your low FODMAP diet.
+So, are fermented foods low FODMAP?
+In this article, we'll talk about understanding fermentation and the low FODMAP diet.
 Grab your spectacles, friend!
 We're about to get our nerd on!

 The first thing you need to know is that fermentation means using microorganisms like bacteria or yeast to turn carbohydrates into alcohol or lactic acid.
 This is typically done in an anaerobic environment (a space without oxygen).

 There are two forms of fermentation you'll likely run into your daily life.
 The first type is alcoholic fermentation.
-During alcoholic fermentation, yeast break down carbohydrates (sugars) into carbon dioxide and ethanol.
+During alcoholic fermentation, yeast break down carbohydrates (breakdown of sugar) into carbon dioxide and ethanol.
 This type of fermentation is used to make wine, beer, spirits, kombucha, and vinegar, and lots of other tasty things.

 The second type is lactic acid fermentation.
 During lactic acid fermentation, lactobacillus bacteria break down carbohydrates into lactic acid.
-This type of fermentation is used to make cheese, yogurt, kefir, kimchi, pickles, and sauerkraut, etc.
+This type of fermentation is used to make cheese, yogurt, kefir (fermented milk), kimchi, pickles, and sauerkraut (fermented cabbage), etc.

 Heads up, these types of fermentation can happen on their own or together.
 Sourdough bread, for example, uses both types of fermentation.

 The short answer is, it depends!
 Before we dive into this question, let's talk about some of the health benefits of fermented foods.